Explore Jobs

 Methodology

-Zippia uses publicly published information from government sources such as the Bureau of Labor Statistics (BLS), Foreign Labor Certification Data Center (FLC), and the Office of Personnel Management (OPM) to create its salary estimates.
+Zippia uses publicly available information from sources such as the Bureau of Labor Statistics (BLS), Foreign Labor Certification Data Center (FLC), and the Office of Personnel Management (OPM) to generate its salary estimates.

-Once they’ve gathered the data, the team calculates a weighted average for each job title they’re estimating a salary for.
-For more details on our salary estimates, you can read the detailed methodology.
+Once collected, the team computes a weighted average for each job title to derive salary estimates.
+For more detailed insights into our salary methodology, please refer to our detailed methodology.

-Highest-Paying Types Of Waitress Jobs FAQs
+FAQs About the Highest-Paying Waitress Jobs

 1. What is the highest-paid waitress job?

-The highest-paid waitress job is a caterer/server.
-Caterer/Servers earn an average salary of $33,737, which is $ 16.22 hourly.
+The highest-paid waitress job is a Caterer/Server.
+Caterer/Servers earn an average salary of $33,737, equating to $16.22 per hour.

 2. What is a good salary for a waitress?

-A good salary for a waitress is $24,770 or more.
-The average waitress salary is $24,770, so those making at least $24,770 are earning above-average paychecks.
+A good salary for a waitress is $24,770 or higher.
+The average waitress salary is $24,770, meaning those earning this amount are above the average pay scale.

-3. Do Waitress jobs pay well?
+3. Do waitress jobs pay well?

-4. Where do waitresses get paid the most?
+4. Where do waitresses earn the most?

-Following AZ, the states with the highest-paid waitresses are New York, West Virginia, and Colorado, with average annual salaries of $32,853, $26,407, and $26,884 respectively.
+Following Arizona, the states with the highest waitress salaries include New York, West Virginia, and Colorado, with average annual salaries of $32,853, $26,407, and $26,884, respectively.

 1. Washington, DC – $34,909